Weeaboo420/pythonCollection/README.md

 A simple game where you play blackjack, pretty self-explanatory.

 ## Imaging/
-Some experimental imaging programs
+Some experimental imaging programs.

 ## Outliner/
-A program that lets you calculate the sum, average and median of datasets
+A program that lets you calculate the sum, average and median of datasets.

 ## alphagen.py
-Generates a random string with the given length provided by the user
+Generates a random string with the given length provided by the user.

 ## Cipher.py
 A basic Caesar-cipher.